digitallinguistics/API/README.md

 * Operations on individual subitems: `https://api.digitallinguistics.io/{collection}/{item}/{subitems}/{subitem}`

 A complete list of the operations that can be performed on each type of resource and collection is available [here][3].

+#### Operations on Permissions **NOT YET SUPPORTED**
+To add or delete permissions for an object, simply make a POST or DELETE request to the resource URL with `/permissions` appended to the end.
+For example, to add a new permission for a text with the ID `17`, you would make a PUT request to `https://api.digitallinguistics.io/texts/17/permissions`.

 #### Parts of the Request